vl4ds/Documentation/ref-docs/smartapp-ref.rst

 ----

+.. _smartapp-state:

 state
 ~~~~~

-A map of name/value pairs that SmartApp can use to save and retrieve data across SmartApp executions.
+A map of name/value pairs that SmartApps can use to save and retrieve data across SmartApp executions.

 **Signature:**
     ``Map state``